 The American badger, out of all the species of badger, is the most carnivorous.
 They eat small mammals such as ground squirrels, gophers, and chipmunks.

 They are adapted for fossorial activity, digging their prey out of the ground.
 They have several adaptations for this type of activity, including small ears, sharp claws, and a long snout.

-Badgers will cache food they catch for later.
-A video surfaced in March 2017 of a badger burying a whole calf carcass by itself.
-University of Utah biologists were trying to capture footage of vultures and other avian scavengers, but captured some amazing footage of the incident.
+Badgers will cache the food they catch for later.
+A video surfaced in March 2017 of a badger burying a calf carcass.
+The University of Utah biologists were trying to capture footage of vultures and other avian scavengers but captured some fantastic footage of the incident.
 This is the first known instance of a badger burying an animal larger than itself.

-There is a great article by the University of Utah which you can find here.
+There is an excellent article by the University of Utah, which you can find here.

 Here is the amazing footage of a badger burying an entire cow.